-Focus area Objective 2023 Actions Status Comments: 2023 performance Embed circular economy Embed principles when refitting or updating any of our physical environments 30.80% of furniture in our existing offices is put into the circular economy as part of any office refurbishments ⊘ Of the four refits completed in 2023 (Birmingham, London, Leicester, Lincoln), 92% of the fixtures and fittings from the refurb were either re-purposed, upcycled or reused. ped principles when refitting or updating any of our physical 31.
-100% of our office stationery and office supplies are sustainably sourced, recyclable or recycled (3) Internal monitoring and new supplier negotiation is underway to work towards all Ampa stationery purchased centrally being recyclable, recycled or sustainably source wherever possible.
-32. Develop a Net Zero engagement survey to share with our suppliers ⊘ Ampa surveyed key suppliers to learn from them their environmental impact, carbon measurement and carbon reduction targets.
+Focus area Objective 2023 Actions Status Comments: 2023 performance Embed sustainable practices Embed sustainable practices Embed circular economy principles when refitting or updating any of our physical environments 30.80% of furniture in our existing offices is put into the circular economy as part of any office refurbishments \oslash • Of the four refits completed in 2023 (Birmingham, London, Leicester, Lincoln), 92% of the fixtures and fittings from the refurb were either re-purposed, upcycled or reused. principles when refitting or updating any 31.
+100% of our office stationery and office supplies are sustainably sourced, recyclable or recycled \bigcirc Internal monitoring and new supplier negotiation is underway to work towards all Ampa stationery purchased centrally being recyclable, recycled or sustainably sourced wherever possible. . , 32.
+Develop a Net Zero engagement survey to share with our suppliers \odot Ampa surveyed key suppliers to learn from them their environmental impact, carbon measurement and carbon reduction targets.